lognormal/boomerang/doc/press.md

 title: Boomerang off the press
 ---

-## articles talking about boomerang
+## Articles talking about boomerang

 This is a list of articles (that we are aware of) that speak about boomerang.
 If you write one, or know of one that isn't here, let us know, and we'll add it.